wochatme/PuttyGPT/askrob/build.md

 04/06/2024  10:16 PM    <DIR>          .
 04/06/2024  10:16 PM    <DIR>          ..
 04/06/2024  07:25 PM    <DIR>          putty
-04/06/2024  10:16 PM    <DIR>          puttyGPT
+04/06/2024  10:16 PM    <DIR>          PuttyGPT
 04/06/2024  07:38 PM    <DIR>          scintilla
 04/06/2024  07:55 PM    <DIR>          vcpkg
                0 File(s)              0 bytes
                6 Dir(s)  278,965,551,104 bytes free
 ```

 The folder "putty" has the orginal source code of Putty that we trust.
-The folder "puttyGPT" has the new source code we need to merge into the codebase of Putty.
+The folder "PuttyGPT" has the new source code we need to merge into the codebase of Putty.
 Let me show you how to do the merge.

 The first thing we need to be clear is what PuttyGPT added and what PuttyGPT changed.